Home Vancouver Events Calendar Vancouver Marathons and Other Running Races in 2025 Vancouver Try Events Running Races

 The family-friendly events offer different distances to choose from, between 5 km and 42 km, the last of which is the length of a full marathon.
 Some Try Events races are themed, like the event during the week of St. Patrick’s Day for example.

 Registration costs for each event increase as the events get closer.
-Everyone can save up to $15 or so by registering as early as possible.
+You can save up to $15 or so by registering as early as possible.
 Everyone who finishes their race usually receives a medal, and special medals are given to the top 3 runners of each event.
 There are also random draws to win various types of prizes on most race days.

 The organization’s first ever event happened in January 2005.
 Since then, Try Events has worked with communities and supported numerous charities.
 Volunteers help on event days and make it easier for Try Events to support its various charitable beneficiaries.